-Dean is known primarily as a composer of electronic music, but his experience and mindset extends far beyond one mere genre.
+Dean is known primarily as a composer of electronic music, but his skills and his mindset extend beyond one mere genre or medium.

 Dean De Benedictis has amassed credits and a small international fan base as a musician, artist and music producer, also known to the electronic music community as Surface 10.
 He is primarily established as an electronic ambient musician, but his body of work ties an essential common thread between outwardly opposing music genres.
 Beginning his exploration of music in the 80's, Dean developed a thorough body of musical experience, running the gamut of participation with unofficial jazz fusion bands, progressive rock bands, sound design work, and even producing/performing source music for network television over 12 years of his career.
 Later, Dean began incorporating and developing additional interests that complimented his music, such as film work, illustration, literature and even conceptual art.